“Self-care” is swirling around in my head and “retirement” is swirling around along with it. (Not mine!))

 What’s the answer?

 Maybe it’s the growth mindset.
-(Carol Dweck interview at that link.)
+(Carol Dweck TED Talk at that link.)
 Maybe optimism and positivity.
 Resilience, appreciation, gratitude, movement.

 We no longer work until 65 and then completely retire.
 Two clients told me this week that when the retirement age was set at 65, our life expectancy was only 66 1/2 !
 (Pause to think.)
 Instead, we have an opportunity to mix in some of those “retirement” wishes with our everyday life.